sauce-archives/test_right/README.md

 application.
 A single page can have many widgets, and multiple copies of a widget may appear on the same page.

-To write tests, start by adding widgets in the widgets/ directory.
+To get started, add widget definitions to the widgets/ directory.
 A widget defines its elements in terms of standard Selenium 2 selectors and actions in terms of those elements.
-For example, something like the following in test/right/widgets/login.rb.
+For example, something like this in test/right/widgets/login.rb:

     class LoginWidget < Test::Right::Widget
       field :username, :id => 'username'